 MENQoL improvements varied across the doses, with the mean difference from placebo ranging from 0 to -0.7.
-Three fezolinetant doses (30 mg, 60 mg, 90 mg twice daily) were associated with a significant improvement in MENQoL compared to placebo, but did not meet MCID.
-Participants in the 30 mg daily dose had a mean non-significant reduction in MENQoL versus placebo of -0.1; 95% CI: -0.6 to 0.3.99 There were significantly larger improvements in hot flash related daily interference scale (HFRDIS) at week 12 in participants in three fezolinetant doses: 60 mg twice a day, 90 mg twice a day, and 120 mg once a day, and larger improvements in VMS, measured by GCS, in all fezolinetant does except 15 mg twice a day, compared to placebo.
-99. Adverse events were mostly mild to moderate in severity.
+Three fezolinetant doses (30 mg, 60 mg, 90 mg twice daily) were associated with a significant improvement in MENQoL compared to placebo, but the differences did not meet MCID (pre-defined in our report as a change of the 1 point in the MENQoL scale).
+Participants in the 30 mg daily dose had a mean non-significant reduction in MENQoL versus placebo of -0.1; 95% CI: -0.6 to 0.3.112 For the hot flash related daily interference scale (HFRDIS), there were greater improvements at week 12 that met statistical significance in three fezolinetant doses: 60 mg twice a day, 90 mg twice a day, and 120 mg once a day, and larger improvements in VMS, measured by GCS, that met statistical significance at week 12 in all fezolinetant dose except 15 mg twice a day, compared to placebo.112.

+Adverse events were mostly mild to moderate in severity.
 However, incidences of adverse events did increase with increasing doses and more participants who received fezolinetant discontinued due to adverse events.
-The most common reason for discontinuing was elevated liver enzymes and there was one occurrence of drug-induced liver injury consisting of elevations in ALT in the fezolinetant 60 mg dose.
-115 In addition, nine participants had ALT or AST at least 3 times the upper limit of normal, with three participants at least 8 times the upper limit of normal (fezolinetant 60 mg, 90 mg twice a day, and 60 mg once a day).
+The most common reason for discontinuing was elevated liver enzymes and there was one occurrence of drug-induced liver injury consisting of elevations in ALT in the fezolinetant 60 mg dose.128 In addition, nine participants had ALT or AST at least 3 times the upper limit of normal, with three participants at least 8 times the upper limit of normal (fezolinetant 60 mg, 90 mg twice a day, and 60 mg once a day).
 Full details of adverse events are found in Table D.3.9. and D.3.10. of this Supplement.